seanfdnn/ergodox-layout/readme.md

     - `LEAD w m` maximises the currently focused window.
     - `LEAD e` makes the [experimental layer](#experimental-layer) the default.
     - `LEAD v` prints the firmware version, the keyboard and the keymap.
+    - `LEAD d` toggles logging keypress positions to the HID console.

 ## Experimental layer